colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

 Here's the kernel density for the 5000m, years 2012-2021.
 2020 is not included because of the pandemic year.
+Once again, we see what looks like a kernel density plot that had a linear transformation applied to it.
+The graph looks like someone physically picked it up and moved it.
+Compared to 2019, the 2021 75th percentile is about 5.1 seconds faster, the 50th is about 9.1, and the 25th is 9 seconds faster.